hinter-net/hinter-docs/docs/hinter-core/security-practices.md

 ### Vet Upgrades and Build Locally

 Before upgrading hinter-core to a new version, review the code changes in the new version.
-Pull the tagged commit and build the Docker image locally on your own machine.
+Pull the tagged commit and build the npm package locally on your own machine.

 ### Encrypt Your Data